-Tax notices will be in the mail at the end of May.
-If you are living at your property and are eligible, ensure you complete your home owner grant application before the tax due date.
-The home owner grant is a Provincial Government program which offsets the school taxes on your tax notice.
-By signing the home owner grant on the bottom of your tax notice, you are reducing your tax bill by $570 or $845 if you are over 65 years old at any point in the current tax year.
+Tax notices will be in the mail at the beginning of June.
+If you are living at your property and are eligible, ensure you complete your Home Owner Grant application before the tax due date.
+The Home Owner Grant is a Provincial Government program that offsets the school taxes on your tax notice.
+By signing the Home Owner Grant on the bottom of your tax notice, you are reducing your tax bill by $570 or $845 if you are over 65 years old at any point in the current tax year.

 Home Owner Grant

 See explanatory notes on the back of your tax notice for qualifications.
 If eligible, complete the application in full, each and every year.
 You may claim the grant without making a payment.
 To avoid penalties on the grant amount application must be received by the Finance Department on or before the due date.
 To avoid loss of the grant eligibility, the application must be received no later than December 31.
 Click here for more information about homeowner grants.

 Additional Grant Requirements (Column C) - If you:

 - will be 65 in the current year or older, complete your date of birth on the grant application

 - are receiving the War Veteran's Allowance, or Merchant Navy or Civilian War Allowance, send the stub from your most recent DVA cheque with your grant application.